 Use Weather Alerts on mobile phone.
 Link them to smartwatch or earbuds.

-Master Rapid Descent
+Master Rapid Descent like your life depends on it

 Spiral with Big Ear